manasmudbari/Cyberdyne_Systems/README.md

 We help businesses build big data, machine learning and AI solutions.
 We are also incubating an Edge computing and network intelligence platform aptly named Poynting (poynting.co)

-Power to the machines -- Mabus the quantum bitmaster
+Power to the machines -- Quantum bitmaster